SkepticalTech/PGM-XML-Reference/Map XML info.md

        </wool>
     </wools>

-You can group multiple victory monuments from the same team inside a single `<wools team="team name">` element.
-And then define that teams individual wool colours inside of a `<wool>` element.
+You can group multiple victory monuments from the same team inside a single `<wools team="team name">` element; and then define that teams individual wool colours inside of a `<wool>` element. ~

     <wools team="red">
         <wool color="cyan">